fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 6. Soul is asked to look to the left, where he sees Hell and frightened.
 If the person was a believer and done good deeds, angels say that Allah saves you from torment because you were a believer.
 Then the souls is asked to look to the right where he sees the Heaven.
 When he sees the Heaven, he asks God to end this world so that he can come to Jannah right now.

 Imâm-i Ghazâlî, on the other hand, declares:
-“The torment in the grave will be inflicted on both the soul and the body” (Ihyâ).
+"The torment in the grave will be inflicted on both the soul and the body" (Ihyâ).

 (If anyone were to be saved from the squeezing of the grave, Sa’d bin Mu‘adh would have been saved from it.)
 [Imâm-i Ahmad]